szilard093/szilardshomelab/01. Proxmox/README.md

 - Set a strong password for the root user and provide a valid email address.
 Click Next.
 - Configure the network interface with a static IP address, netmask, gateway, and DNS server.
 Click Next.
 - Review the installation summary and click Install.
+- The installation process will begin and may take several minutes to complete.
+Once finished, the system will prompt you to reboot.